 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.
 Disclaimers and Limitations

-Following a 3-day Advance, the price is estimated to grow further.
-Considering data from situations where FNCL advanced for three days, in of 343 cases, the price rose further within the following month.
-The odds of a continued upward trend are .
+Following a 3-day decline, the stock is projected to fall further.
+Considering past instances where FNCL declined for three days, the price rose further in of 62 cases within the following month.
+The odds of a continued downward trend are .

 The average fundamental analysis ratings, where 1 is best and 100 is worst, are as follows